-Skills gaps can lead to a ripple effect across departments, affecting teamwork, collaboration, and the overall flow of work within the organisation.
+Skills gaps can lead to a ripple effect across departments, affecting teamwork, collaboration, and the overall flow of work within the organization.
 Misalignment of skills can cause delays, errors, and increased costs, ultimately impacting the bottom line.

 The financial implications of skills gaps

-Skills gaps can have significant financial implications for organisations.
+Skills gaps can have significant financial implications for organizations.
 The costs associated with recruiting, onboarding, and training new employees can be substantial.
 Additionally, the lost opportunities, reduced sales, and wasted resources resulting from skills gaps can further strain the financial health of a business.

-In the context of cyber security, organisations without the necessary skills may face increased exposure to cyber threats, leading to potential financial losses due to data breaches, regulatory fines, and damage to their brand reputation.
+In the context of cyber security, organizations without the necessary skills may face increased exposure to cyber threats, leading to potential financial losses due to data breaches, regulatory fines, and damage to their brand reputation.

 Skills gaps and their effect on cyber security